repoze/repoze.who/docs/narr.rst

 response returned from a downstream application requires a challenge plugin to fire.
 When using the default challenge decider, only the status is used (if it starts with ``401``, a challenge is required).

+:mod:`repoze.who` also provides an alternate challenge decider, ``repoze.who.classifiers.passthrough_challenge_decider``, which avoids challenging ``401`` responses which have been "pre-challenged" by the application.

 You may supply a different challenge decider as necessary.

 Plugins